 It is the perfect choice for you if you are one of those who love the Amish beard shape while also being in favor of closely cropped facial hair.
 With the closely cut beard style, you can achieve the two looks.
 It is a great style, especially if your facial hair is sparse.

 Full and Bushy

-The full and bushy style lets you have a full and flourishing beard without the need for a mustache.
+The full and bushy style gives you a flourishing beard without a mustache.
 All it takes to have this style is to allow your beard to grow at its full length and thickness.